sngje/fabric-net/README.md

+## WARNING
+Before using, inside home directory make `test` folder and run the following command inside `test` directory.
+`curl -sSL https://bit.ly/2ysbOFE | bash -s — -d -s` - this install binary packages which required to run the network.
+Next, move `test/bin` folder into home directory.
+This must be like this: `home/test`

 ## Start network and install chaincode:

 Alternatively, you can run the network with `./start.sh` file which located in `application`folder.
 It will install npm packages then install, instantiate and approve chaincode.